epfl-ada/ada-2023-project-crunchychicken/Project_ideas/discussion.md

 Note: the movie revenue has a lot of NA, need to see if we have enough data by only keeping the non NA rows.
 Worse case, we can use a scraper to complete the missing box office from wiki or IMDb.

-**Feasibility of the idea** : If we can not extract the personas of if we do not exactly know how to use them immediately, we should drop the idea.
+## Feasibility of the idea :
+If we can not extract the personas of if we do not exactly know how to use them immediately, we should drop the idea.

+## Research questions :
+If we have the personas, we could try several things :

+- Are the actors 'confined' in a certain type of role and /or character ?
+How different is depending on gender and ethnicity ?
+Is there biases or stereotypes reinforced on this basis ?

+- How does the actor's choices relate to the movie success ?
+More generally, for the actor him/herself, how does this change throughout his/her career ?
+For some actors, is there a shift in roles played ?
+If it's the case, how long does it take an actor to 'find his/her way' ?

+- Can we find some preferences that go well together ?
+Nothing as strong as a 'recipe' to success, but actor's preferences that match well ?

+- What are the factor's that could lead to changes in actor's prefences ?
+Evolving under a new director ?
+Simply with age ?
+With the other actors that they work with ?